w3c/wai-curricula/content/index.md

 * **faculty lecturer** wants to teach computer science students about accessibility
 * **accessibility professional** wants to create training specifically on accessibility
-* **product owner** wants to compare the content offered by different course providers
+* **product owner** wants to compare course content offered by different providers
 * **procurer** wants to include specific requirements in a Request for Proposals (RFP)
 * **hiring manager** wants to compare competencies assessed for different certificates

 You can combine different modules from the entire resource to create and compare courses, training, and certification programs.
-For example, teaching accessibility to computer science students likely involves the foundation, developer, and designer modules.
-On the other hand, assessing the accessibility knowledge of front-end developers will involve the foundation and developer modules.
+For example, teaching accessibility to computer science students likely involves a combination of foundation, developer, and designer modules.
+On the other hand, assessing the accessibility knowledge of front-end developers likely involves a combination of foundation and developer modules.
 This resource does not prescribe specific combinations and order of modules for different programs.
 It also does not prescribe the duration, effort, or accreditation associated with each.
 It provides a reference for the learning outcomes on a modular level.

 <table class="dense">
  <caption>Overview on Curricula Modules</caption>